vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/039_varchasyam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used by Kāuç. always in connection with hymn 38: see under that hymn.
+Used by Kāuś. always in connection with hymn 38: see under that hymn.

 ## Translations